clue/reactphp-zenity/README.md

 The `launchZen($dialog)` method can be used to asynchronously launch a given dialog and return an instance of the `BaseZen` class.
-This instance exposes methods to control the zenity process while waiting for the results.
+This instance exposes methods to control the Zenity process while waiting for the results.
 Some dialog types also support modifying the information presented to the user.

 ```php